 Identifying the type of issue is important because it determines what elements will be needed to describe the ticket (see the Description section).

-The content of this field depends on the type of the ticket and is necessary to its process.
-You should then carefully fill this field in.
+The content of the ticket depends on the type of the ticket and is necessary to its process.
+You should then carefully fill all required fields.

 You must describe precisely what information you're looking for or what you're trying to do, providing the context of the question so we can give an accurate answer.